hi-matbub/markdown-guide/docs/index.md

 I am passionate about modern tech and making a positive impact within the community.

-Well versed in Full Stack Development and naturally good at Front End.
+Well versed in Full Stack Development.

 ### Connect